youwe-tutorials/dbq/ActivityReport.md

 ### Expected Benefits Derived and How it will be helpful to the College

-**The participants after attending the training should be able to**
+**The successful participants after attending the training program are expected to be able to**

 - Manage version control of every document easily, making it easy to explore the changes that occurred to it at different points of time.
 - Keep all files necessary for a particular project in a central place (repository), and give access to authorised persons, with tracking ability.